Question 1: How many applications do you receive, interviews do you grant, and applicants do you accept in an average year?

 Question 2: Do you have an early decision process?

 No, the Doctor of Physical Therapy program does not use a traditional early decision model.
-However, students that submit their full application by the priority deadline of October 1, 2020, will be considered for an interview during the first interview time frame.

 Question 3: How many hours of clinical experience are required prior to application?